WHC2021SIC/WHC2021SIC-TeamOnBodyGym/README.md

 <img alt="Seongkook's picture" src="images/portraits/Seongkook.jpg" width="100px" height="auto"/>

-Seongkook is an Assistant Professor in the Department of Computer Science at the University of Virginia.
+Seongkook Heo is an Assistant Professor in the Department of Computer Science at the University of Virginia.
 His research interests span across various areas of human-computer interaction, with an emphasis on interaction techniques and technologies.
 He was previously a postdoctoral researcher in the DGP Lab at the University of Toronto, where he worked with Prof. Daniel Wigdor.
 He received his PhD in Computer Science at the KAIST in 2017, advised by Prof. Geehyuk Lee.
 He was also a research intern at industry research labs, including Samsung Advanced Institute of Technology, Microsoft Research (with Dr. Ken Hinckley), and Autodesk Research (with Dr. Tovi Grossman).

 Find more information on his [website](https://seongkookheo.com).